Colorado-State-University-CMB/wrangling-genomics/_episodes/02-quality-control.md

 Make sure you save and quit (CTRL-X)

-Remember we said we have to use a lot of ".." paths to keep our files straight? here we did that with the first `cd`.
+We will make use of relative paths, including the parent directory  ".." to keep our file organization straight.
+Here we did that with the first `cd`.

 ### Submitting the script and checking its status

 ~~~
-# cd /projects/$USER/CM580A3-Intro-to-qCMB-2023/10_Alpine/02_scripts
+# cd /projects/$USER/CM580A3-Intro-to-qCMB-2023/10_Alpine_HPC/02_scripts
 sbatch Downloader.sbatch
 ~~~
 {: .bash}